 Quan touched on numerous economic issues, including efforts at boosting trade with China and increasing business at the Port of Oakland.

-She also said Oakland was moving forward with plans to redevelop the Coliseum complex
+She also said Oakland was moving forward with plans to redevelop the Coliseum complex and keep all three major professional sports teams in the city.

 When it came to crime, Quan said that the city was working to fully implement its 100 Block strategy that coordinates law enforcement and other agencies to better police the 100 city blocks that account for 92 percent of Oakland's homicides.